SpangleLabs/simple-tg-backup/README.md

 - Behaviour setting to only download necessary stickers, rather than entire packs?
 - HTML view of chats?
 - Archive user and chat profile photos
-- Ensure archiver can correctly archive targets with multiple usernames
 - Call GetPollResultsRequest and gather poll results `PollResults` after getting poll with MessageMediaPoll?